 Our view of Swala Camp

-Swala Camp is very well-run, the service is friendly, and the rooms and main areas very stylish and decorated in a contemporary African design.
-It would make a good base for a couple of nights to explore Tarangire National Park.
-It’s located in the quieter southern area of the park and this means that it takes longer to reach than the camps around Tarangire's busier northern edge, but also that your game-viewing experience here is much more exclusive, as there are few other vehicles.
+Swala Camp is very well-run, the service is friendly, and the rooms and main areas are stylish.
+It makes a good base for a couple of nights to explore Tarangire National Park.
+Being in the quieter southern area of the park, it takes longer to reach than the camps around Tarangire's busier northern edge, but your wildlife-viewing experience here is much more exclusive, as there are few other vehicles around.

 Swala Camp: Traveller ratings